MicrosoftDocs/architecture-center/docs/databases/guide/data-obfuscation-with-delphix-in-azure-data-factory-content.md

 By using the data source connectors offered by Data Factory, we've created two ETL pipelines that automate the following steps:

-- Read data from the system of record and write it to CSV Azure Files on Azure Blob Storage.
+- Read data from the system of record and write it to CSV files in Azure Blob Storage.

 - Provide Delphix Continuous Compliance with what it requires in order to identify columns that may contain sensitive data and assign appropriate masking algorithms.

-- Execute a Delphix masking job against the Azure Files to replace sensitive data elements with similar but fictitious values.
+- Execute a Delphix masking job against the files to replace sensitive data elements with similar but fictitious values.

 - Load the compliant data to any Data Factory-supported datastore.